cybertec-postgresql/react-database-diagram/README.md

 import * as React from "react";
 import * as ReactDOM from "react-dom";

-import DatabaseDiagram, { IDatabaseTable } from "react-database-diagram";
+import DatabaseDiagram, { IDatabaseTable } from "@cybertec/react-database-diagram";

 const schema = [{
     columns: [